Winter solstice: Neolithic Europe

-Some important Neolithic and early Bronze Age archaeological sites in Europe are associated with the winter solstice, such as Stonehenge in England and Newgrange in Ireland.
-The primary axes of both of these monuments seem to have been carefully aligned on a sight-line pointing to the winter solstice sunrise (Newgrange) and the winter solstice sunset (Stonehenge).
-It is significant that at Stonehenge the Great Trilithon was oriented outwards from the middle of the monument, i.e. its smooth flat face was turned towards the midwinter sunset.
+Some important Neolithic and early Bronze Age archaeological sites in Europe are associated with the winter solstice, such as Stonehenge in England and Newgrange in Ireland (for others see List of archaeoastronomical sites by country).
+The primary axes of these two monuments seem to have been carefully aligned on a sight-line pointing to the winter solstice sunrise (Newgrange) and the solstice sunset (Stonehenge).
+Newgrange was built with a "light box" so that direct sunlight reaches the inner chamber only on the winter solstice.
+At Stonehenge, the great trilithon, the Heel Stone and the avenue are aligned to the winter solstice sunset.
+The Neolithic Goseck Circle in Germany has two openings, aligned with the winter solstice sunrise and sunset respectively.